ToyokoLabs/docs/gsutil.md

 Go to storage
 -------------

-In the Google Cloud Console, go to Storage and then Browse:
+In the <a href="https://console.cloud.google.com/" target="_blank">Google Cloud Console</a>, go to Storage and then Browse:

 ![Image of go to storage](imgs/Screen%20Shot%202020-02-04%20at%206.10.46%20PM.png?raw=true)